JuliaDynamics/Associations.jl/docs/src/examples/examples_independence.md

 independence(test, x, y)
 ```

 As expected, we can reject the null hypothesis that the future of `y` is independent of
 `x`, because `x` does actually influence `y`.
 This doesn't change if we compute
-partial transfer entropy with respect to some random extra time series, because it
+partial (conditional) transfer entropy with respect to some random extra time series,
-doesn't influence either variables.
+because it doesn't influence any of the other two variables.

 ```@example surrogatecit_te
 independence(test, x, y, rand(length(x)))